 EU legislation (from the source 'EU Legislation: Consolidated Versions') incorporates amendments with amending legislation listed.

-Use the “Simple Search” to search by document number or OJ reference, or by “search terms” (which may be limited to terms occurring in the title).
+Use the 'Advanced search' to search by document number or OJ reference, or by search terms (a 'Text search' may be limited to terms occurring in the title).

 You can restrict a search to specific types of document (e.g. treaties, secondary legislation, regulations, directives, etc.).

-The ‘about this document’ and ‘linked document’ sections in records give dates in force and amendments information.
+The ‘Document information’ section in records gives dates in force and amendments information.